IN THE MOUNTAINS OF FIRE

 Monday, December 14, 2708

-(By the dawn's first light we see the evidence of unholy rituals all over the campus.
+(By the dawn’s first light we see the evidence of unholy rituals all over the campus.
 Splashes of blood beside old candles burnt down to puddles of wax.
 Animal parts in awful rearrangement.
-Stained knives driven into trees, with blackening red daubs around them in arcane patterns.
+Stained knives driven into trees, with blackening red daubs around them in arcane designs.
 We jog about the grounds taking mental notes, before the servants have time to clean them up.
-Jake needs the pattern, though we do not know, on the logic level, what they collectively add up to.
+Jake needs the pattern, though we dont know, on the logic level, what they collectively add up to.
 And oh, I ache for sleep!)

 By the day’s first light I finally get the chance to check out the escaped prisoners—and good God!
 They fought in this shape?
 If Kiril hadn’t prepped the men for us, we wouldn’t have stood a chance.
 I lose any regret I felt over yesterday’s battle as I clean glass from wounds and dab salve on burns.
 It’s okay, they keep telling me—torture only made them all the more eager to slaughter every soldier they could reach.